High TSH Symptoms & What It Means For Your Thyroid

 • Slowing down of the intestines which manifests as constipation or acid reflux

-• Mental changes to include depression, anxiety, poor concentration or poor memory
+• Mental changes including depression, anxiety, poor concentration, or poor memory

 • Swelling of the face or extremities (puffy eyes)